uspgamedev/3D-experiment/README.md

 -------------------------------
 -Tested in Win7/VS2012, precompiled Ogre SDK
 -Tested in Linux, built Ogre SDK from source

+BUILDING THE PROJECT (3D-experiment/ShipProject)
+On Visual Studio: after generating VS projects, you'll need to set the ShipProject as start-up project, and working directory as the <project folder>/bin folder - this is where the executable is placed, so you can use the macro $(TargetDir) as well.

+BUILDING BULLET:
+We've included a Bullet Physics engine build along with this project, and it should not cause any problems when compiling.

+However, Bullet's CMake option "USE_DOUBLE_PRECISION" is known to cause linking errors if ON.
+We could alter our Bullet build to fix this, but haven't so far.

 BUILDING OGRE:
 Ogre uses several external libraries, and it includes some of them.